Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

     * `Functional` Component.
       * Functional component are very much similar to functions in javascript and require the use of Hooks in order to manage state.
       * Unlike the Class component we do not make use of `this` keyword to read, update, and manage state/ props.
-      * Unlike the Class component do have the component lifecycle methods.
+      * Unlike the Class component do not have the component lifecycle methods.
       * Unlike the Class component do not require `this` binding.
     * `Class` Component.
       * Class components make use of ES6 class and has a component lifecycle methods that represents how a component is mount, update, and unmount.